Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Parametrization of mod homology -spheres

 If we specify these results to parameterize the set $\mathcal{S}^3(d)$ of $\mathbb{Z}/d$-homology spheres the situation is slightly more subtle.
 Let us denote by $\mathcal{S}^3[d]$ the set of those manifolds that admit a Heegaard splitting with gluing map an element of $\mathcal{M}_{g,1}[d]$ for some $g \geq 1$.
 As we observed in Proposition~\ref{prop:homologySphmodd}, by definition of the mod $d$ Torelli groups $\mathcal{S}^3[d] \subset \mathcal{S}^3(d)$, but as we shall see equality seldom occurs.

 Let us first determine some homological properties of the gluing maps of $\mathbb{Q}$-homology spheres.
-The next result is the classic description of matrix equivalence classes in $M_n(\mathbb{Z})$, the group of $n\times n$ matrices with integral coefficients.
+The following result is the classic description of matrix equivalence classes in $M_n(\mathbb{Z})$, the group of $n\times n$ matrices with integral coefficients.